A winding hole is a widened area of a canal (usually in the United Kingdom), used for turning a canal boat such as a narrowboat.

 As with other aspects of boating, there is an etiquette in both planning and executing a turn.
 Knowing where the winding holes are and planning which one to use is the first step.

-On arrival the objective is to turn in a way which causes as little inconvenience to others as possible, including other moving boats and moored boats.
-It may be necessary to signal your intentions to others (horn signals are defined in the CRT "Boaters Handbook” although rotating your hand in the air may be more widely understood).
-Consider whether it is sensible to allow any moving boats to pass, and signal clearly.
-If you are following a boat approaching a winding hole, bear in mind that they may wish to turn and keep clear.
+On arrival, the objective is to turn in a way that causes as little inconvenience to others as possible, including other moving boats and moored boats.
+It may be necessary to signal your intentions to others (horn signals are defined in the CRT "Boaters Handbook”, although rotating your hand in the air may be more widely understood).
+Consider whether it is sensible to allow any moving boats to pass first, and make sure you signal clearly.
+If you are following a boat approaching a winding hole, bear in mind that they may wish to turn, so keep clear.
 Don’t try to pass them while they are turning unless they signal clearly for you to do so.
 As a general rule don’t moor in such a way as to obstruct the use of a winding hole.

 Practical Advice